pokhym/mdr/README.md

   * Status of publishing
 * Create a UI to handle everything with PySimpleGUI?
 * Manual redownloading feature if a download fails
-* Logging to know what was done on each session